shrikantkalar023/learning-nodejs/README.md

 45. We need to _think_ about the **Queries** we will be _running_ **ahead of time** and _design_ DB based on those queries.

 46. **Embedded Documents** - most features available in Normal Documents are also available in Embedded Documents.
 BUT they can't be saved on their own.

+47. **Transactions** - Ensures all operations succeed or none of them are applied to DB.
+They all succeed or rollback.
+They are **Atomic**.